-When osteoporosis affects the jawbone, it can make the jaw too weak to properly support the roots of teeth, leading to tooth loss.
+When osteoporosis affects the jawbone, it can make the jaw too weak to support the roots of teeth properly, leading to tooth loss.

-A calcium deficiency, also known as hypocalcemia, can increase your risk of tooth decay and general tooth brittleness.
+A calcium deficiency known as hypocalcemia can increase your risk of tooth decay and general tooth brittleness.

-The average adult should consume a large percentage of calcium a day to ward off calcium deficiency.
+The average adult should consume a large percentage of calcium daily to prevent calcium deficiency.

-If you do not enjoy consuming calcium-filled foods, such as dairy products, kale and spinach, consider taking a calcium supplement daily for good bone and tooth health.
+If you do not enjoy consuming calcium-filled foods like dairy products, kale and spinach, consider taking a calcium supplement daily for good bone and tooth health.

 Vitamin B12 deficiency and Teeth

-Eating a well-balanced diet is important for the health of your teeth and gums.
+Eating a well-balanced diet is essential for the health of your teeth and gums.

-While sugar and other carbohydrates that linger on tooth surfaces cause tooth decay, vitamin deficiencies can also toll your oral health.
+While sugar and other carbohydrates linger on tooth surfaces and cause tooth decay, vitamin deficiencies can also affect oral health.